 Shari is interested in the physiology and behaviour of sharks, particularly in response to extreme weather events.
 During her master's degree, Shari also realised the importance of social science and community engagement, particularly with Traditional Owners, which she is keen to explore and engage in more in future projects.

-Shari is currently working on publishing her thesis to work towards her goal of starting a PhD.
+Shari is currently working on publishing her thesis to work towards her goal of starting a PhD, as well as writing up a paper for her project in French Polynesia.